sankalp1999/3rdSem-Data-Structures-Lab/README.md

 and mostly asked in coding interviews.
 E.g Find the median of the array.

 ### Approach to CP in a nutshell
+> Can you be the first purple coder from MIT?
+(Fun fact: As per my knowledge, nobody has ever reached Candidate Master level from our college.
+Check out the number of such people from better colleges like IITs, BITs)

 This is the collective wisdom and information that I have understood by reading on platforms and the internet in my journey till now.
 (I am sort of advanced beginner in CP and certainly not good at it currently).
 But, you can trust the information given because i am just trying to articulate the ideas that the better programmers have conveyed (and I myself have experienced in whatever amount I have practiced. ) As you begin solving problems, these things keep getting clearer and you can [adjust](https://www.youtube.com/watch?v=82Fm1ZJ1CGQ).
 That's the case with almost every field probably. (skills in one field do help in others though)

    For CP, practice questions on Codeforces and Codechef.
 HackerRank problem solving section is good for starting.